Lenzed26/Individual_Project_Online_Shopping/Project Progress.md

 <u>The good</u>

-- There is now a background image on all pages of the window, with
+- There is now a background image on all pages of the window, with material design added for all pages including admin side.

 <u>The bad</u>